is part of the Asian family of bodywork styles which include Thai Massage (Thailand), Shiatsu (Japan), Tui Na (China)

 The therapist moves with the recipient in a gentle, flowing way which could be compared to a graceful dance.

 The tools of the massage therapist are thumbs, hands, elbows, forearms, knees, and feet.
 Movements consist of stretching, rocking, pressing, massaging, and holding.

 “I feel fortunate to have viewed Shama Kern’s comprehensive and informative Thai Massage instructional video series.
 The series is well-designed, thorough, and inspiring.
 The classes are flawlessly presented and elegantly executed.”

-Ariana Vincent, LMT, MTI, NCTMB, Nationally Certified Massage Therapist & Instructor – Austin, TX – www.arianainstitute.com
+Ariana Vincent, LMT, MTI, NCBTMB, Nationally Certified Massage Therapist & Instructor

 Thai Healing Massage is much more than just another style of massage.
-It is a family of related healing arts systems which work together to create a highly beneficial, therapeutic and effective treatment system.
+It is a family of related healing arts systems that work together to create a highly beneficial, therapeutic, and effective treatment system.

-The effectiveness of Thai Massage can even be increased by combining it with other members of this massage system:
+The effectiveness of Thai Massage can be significantly increased by combining it with other members of the Thai Healing Massage system:

-Heavenly Head Massage is a truly heavenly way to enter deep relaxation.
+- Heavenly Head Massage is a truly heavenly way to enter deep relaxation.
 It’s the perfect way to end any session – Thai Massage or any other kind of massage

 - Abdominal Massage works on the internal organs and the energy system of the body.
 It’s a highly therapeutic and effective addition to Thai Massage, or it can be used as a stand-alone system.

 - Thai Rocking Massage takes Thai Massage to an entirely new level.
 It greatly expands the therapeutic potential of Thai Massage

 “I cannot express how excited I am about finding this course, getting started, and learning from Shama!
 Thank you, Shama, for all of your wisdom and willingness to share it with us in this wonderful course.”